Arizona State Prison Complex – Perryville

 Arizona State Prison Complex – Perryville is one of 13 prison facilities operated by the Arizona Department of Corrections (ADC).
 ASPC-Perryville is located in Goodyear, Arizona.

-ASPC-Perryville's Lumley Unit houses the female death row.

-In 1981, three units of the Perryville Complex, San Pedro, Santa Cruz, and San Juan (since renamed Lumley Unit), for minimum and medium custody male inmates was opened.
-In May 1982, Santa Maria Unit, for all custody levels of female inmates, began admitting inmates.
-ASPC-Perryville was converted to an all female facility in 2000.
-ASP-Yuma, a 250-bed adult male prison which opened in 1987 became a part of the Perryville Complex in October 1992 until November 1995 when it became its own prison complex Arizona State Prison Complex - Yuma.
-The Fourth of the housing units at ASPC-Perryville (previously San Juan) is named after Brent W. Lumley, an ADC correctional officer who was killed in the line of duty.

 ASPC-Perryville has an inmate capacity of approximately 4,382 in 8 housing units and 2 special use units at security levels 2, 3, 4 and 5.
 The ADC uses a score classification system to assess inmates appropriate custody and security level placement.
 The scores range from 1 to 5, with 5 being the highest risk or need.
 ASPC-Perryville is a modern, mixed security prison.
+ASPC-Perryville's Lumley Unit houses the female death row.

 History

+In 1981, three units of the Perryville Complex, San Pedro, Santa Cruz, and San Juan (since renamed Lumley Unit), for minimum and medium custody male inmates was opened.
+In May 1982, Santa Maria Unit, for all custody levels of female inmates, began admitting inmates.
+ASP-Yuma, a 250-bed adult male prison which opened in 1987 became a part of the Perryville Complex in October 1992 until November 1995 when it became its own prison complex Arizona State Prison Complex - Yuma.

+ASPC-Perryville was converted to an all female facility in 2000.
+That same year the San Juan housing unit was renamed in honor of Brent W. Lumley, an ADC correctional officer who was killed in the line of duty in the unit.

-By 2019 prisoners had reported opening packages of food products which stated that human beings were not intended to consume the items.
+In 2019 many news sources reported on prisoners’ experiences seeing and opening packages of food products which stated that human beings were not intended to consume the items.

 Death of Marcia Powell

-Marcia Powell was a 48-year-old inmate who died May 20, 2009 after exposure to 107 °F temperatures for four hours in an outside cage at Perryville Prison.
+Marcia Powell was a 48-year-old inmate who died May 20, 2009, after exposure to 107 °F temperatures for four hours in an outside cage at Perryville Prison.
 Prison policy limits such outside confinement to a maximum of two hours.
 An autopsy report showed that Powell had first- and second-degree burns and a core body temperature of 108 degrees.
 She suffered burn blisters all over her body.
 The county medical examiner found the cause of death to be due to complications from heat exposure.